OrangeSpyderMan/inkplate10-weather-cal/README.md

 - `wifi.ssid` - the SSID of your WiFi network.
 - `wifi.pass` - the WiFi password.
 - `calendar.url` - the hostname or IP address of your server which the client will attempt to download the image from.
 Do not use `localhost` here unless the server is running on the Inkplate itself.
+- `calendar.status_url` - optional small JSON manifest containing the rendered image SHA-256.
+When it matches the retained signature, the firmware skips the image download and e-paper refresh.
+Omit it when using an older or third-party server.
 - `calendar.refresh_interval` - how often you want the device to wake up and check for a new image.
 - `ntp.timezone` - the timezone you live in (in "Olson" format), otherwise the client might not wake at the expected time.
 - `mqtt_logger.broker` - the MQTT broker reachable from the Inkplate when remote diagnostics are enabled.